RichardTrujilloTorres/tubedl/README.md

+from pathlib import Path

-# 🎬 tubedl
+readme_content = """# 🎬 tubedl

 `tubedl` is a simple yet powerful **command-line YouTube downloader** built with Python and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-It supports videos, shorts, and playlists — with clean CLI options, progress indicators, and audio conversion via FFmpeg.
+It supports videos, shorts, and playlists — with clean CLI options, progress indicators, audio conversion via FFmpeg, and now **authentication for age-restricted or private videos**.

 ---